Photo: Glenda Taylor

 The range of a pump sprayer depends on the spray pattern.
 It will spray the farthest when set to a narrow stream.
-Moist pump sprayers can spray up to 20 feet with some more powerful sprayers capable of reaching 30 feet.
+Most pump sprayers can spray up to 20 feet, and some more powerful sprayers are capable of reaching 30 feet.

 If your pump sprayer gets clogged, it’s likely because sediment or dirt has become lodged in the sprayer’s nozzle.
 Remove the nozzle and clean it with water using a hose.
 Then, replace the nozzle.

 Q. Are pump sprayers safe to use for painting?